 In March 2020, the FASB issued guidance that makes narrow-scope improvements to various aspects of the financial instrument guidance, including the current expected credit losses (CECL) guidance issued in 2016.
 The amendments related to conforming amendments.
 For public business entities, the amendments are effective upon issuance of this final ASU.
-The effective date of the amendments to ASU 2016-01 is for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 For the amendments related to ASU 2016-13, public business entities that meet the definition of an SEC filer, excluding eligible smaller reporting companies (SRCs) as defined by the SEC, should adopt the amendments in ASU 2016-13 during 2020.
 Early adoption will continue to be permitted.
 For entities that have not yet adopted the guidance in ASU 2016-13, the effective dates and the transition requirements for these amendments are the same as the effective date and transition requirements in ASU 2016-13.
-The Company does not expect these amendments to have a material effect on its financial statements.
+The Company does not expect these amendments to have a material effect on its consolidated financial statements.

 In March 2020, the FASB issued guidance to provide temporary optional guidance to ease the potential burden in accounting for reference rate reform.
 The amendments are effective as of March 12, 2020 through December 31, 2022.
-The Company does not expect these amendments to have a material effect on its financial statements.
+The Company does not expect these amendments to have a material effect on its consolidated financial statements.